Exynos13/Social_Media_Audience_Generator/README.md

 # Social_Media_Audience_Generator
-Website to generate audience interested in a topic from various social media website ethically utilizing APIs
+Application to generate audience interested in a topic from various social media website ethically utilizing APIs This model utilizes the roberta based sentiment analysis model referenced from hugging face repository

 - Application once run will search users who have posted anything positive related to the entered search term/topic